Nab0y/hassio-addons/README.md

 **Translation**: You can use this code, improve it, learn from it, but don't blame us if your smart home becomes sentient! 🤖

-## Acknowledgments

-- 🤖 **AI Assistant** - for patient code generation and debugging help
-- 🏠 **Home Assistant community** - for inspiration and tolerance of experimental add-ons
-- 👥 **All contributors** - who help improve these learning projects
-- 🧪 **Beta testers** - brave souls who try AI-generated home automation code
-- 📚 **Online tutorials** - that fill the gaps AI can't explain

 ---

-**⚡ Made with ❤️, 🤖 AI assistance, and lots of ☕ coffee for the Home Assistant community**
+**Made with ❤️ and 🤖 AI assistance for the Home Assistant community**

-*"If it works, it's not stupid!" - Ancient developer proverb*

 [project-stage-shield]: https://img.shields.io/badge/project%20stage-experimental%20AI--assisted-orange.svg
 [maintenance-shield]: https://img.shields.io/maintenance/yes/2024.svg